wllmtrng/udacity_data_analyst_nanodegree/P6 D3js Visualization/README.md

 There are a total of 68 occupations recorded in the Prosper Loan Dataset.
 I took the top ten occupations by count for my visualization.
 Originally amongst the top ten, there were occupations that weren't clear, so I omitted them and replaced them with the next occupation.

+After some feedback from my submission and reading an [article](http://www.businessinsider.com/pie-charts-are-the-worst-2013-6) which discourages the use of pie charts, I sought to change the visualization to remove the pie chart.
+I came across a [hierarchical bar chart](http://bl.ocks.org/mbostock/1283663) example and thought it conveyed my story better.

 ## Feedback